WalletScrutiny/WalletScrutinyCom/_iphone/com.gemini.ios.md

 issue:
 icon: com.gemini.ios.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-01-04
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: gemini
-providerLinkedIn:
+providerLinkedIn: company/geminitrust
-providerFacebook:
+providerFacebook: GeminiTrust
 providerReddit:

 redirect_from:

 ---

+This provider being an exchange, together with the lack of clear words of who gets to hold the private keys leads us to believe this app is only an interface to the Gemini exchange account and thus custodial and thus **not verifiable**.